Did you know?

 The best time of year to see tawaki is during the breeding season from July to November.
 They can sometimes be seen during the moulting season from mid-January to early March.

 Tawaki are very timid, so do not approach birds, nests or areas of beach where penguin tracks are common.

 You can help

-Do not leave old fishing line on beaches or throw it into the sea.
+- Avoid leaving old fishing lines on beaches or in the sea.